How To Setup The Dev Env

 For more details about the Torrust Tracker, check the Tracker documentation.

-Set Up the Torrust Backend
+Set Up the Torrust Index

 To run the tests you will also need to install a command line tool to handle torrent files called imdl.
 You can install it with the following command: